-The main reason is that there is TOO MUCH SCAM out there when it comes to online jobs.
+The main reason is that there are TOO MANY SCAMS out there when it comes to online jobs.

 To make sure that ONLY legit online job opportunities are listed on Flexjobs website, its employees will personally verify each and every job listing.

-For me, I would rather pay a small fee to access all the verified legit job listings than having to do my own research on every job listing that I see.
+For me, I would rather pay a small fee to access all the verified legit job listings than have to do my own research on every job listing that I see.